Multi-Task Faces (MTF) Data Set: A Legally and Ethically Compliant Collection of Face Images for Various Classification Tasks: Experimental results

 \subsubsection{Age classification}

-The age classification task in the MTF data set is also a binary classification challenge.
-However, unlike the GC task, the data distribution for this task exhibits a significant bias, with 89.94\% of the data labeled as `young' and only 10.06\% labeled as `old' in both the training and test sets.
+The binary age classification task in the curated MTF data set exhibits a significant bias, with 89.94\% of the data labeled as `young' and only 10.06\% labeled as `old' in both the training and test sets.

-Interestingly, the high accuracy levels reached (above 90\%) did not guarantee accurate predictions, as the data imbalance led to biased models.
-This is evident when analyzing the precision, recall, and F1 score, where biased models had low scores hovering around 50\%, which reveal the impact of imbalanced predictions.
+In Table~\ref{Tab: AC_results} we can see that the high accuracy levels reached (above 90\%) did not guarantee accurate predictions, as the data imbalance led to biased models.
+This is evident when analyzing the precision, recall, and F1 score, where biased models had low scores hovering around 50\%, revealing the impact of imbalanced predictions.
 During training from scratch, only the VGG16 model appeared unbiased.
 This observation suggests that smaller models and models with complex novel layers are more susceptible to bias when trained from scratch.

 On the other hand, fine-tuned models with pre-trained weights exhibited better resistance to bias, as evidenced by the recall scores.
-All pre-trained models reported recall rates above 78\%, indicating the accurate classification of images into the two labels.
+All pre-trained models reported recall rates greater than 78\%, indicating the accurate classification of images into the two labels.
 Notably, ConvNeXT stood out with an impressive accuracy of 97.60\% and an F1 score of 93.09\%, making it the best-performing model among those we tried.

 The reported training times were again consistent with those observed during the training of other tasks.
-This consistency is attributed to using the same number of images and models across all tasks.
+This consistency is attributed to the use of the same number of images and models across all tasks.